Mishima incident: Fight with the staff officers

 Morita also fought back with his tantō, but Major Terao ripped it away from him.
 Mishima quickly supported, slashing at Terao and Lieutenant Colonel Takahashi, who had dragged Morita to the ground.
-When Colonel Kiyono threw an ashtray at Chibi-Koga, who was watching the General Mashita, Mishima attacked with his sword to Kiyono.
+When Colonel Kiyono threw an ashtray at Chibi-Koga, who was keeping tabs on the General Mashita, prompting Mishima to slash at Kiyono.
 Kiyono fought back by throwing a globe, but stumbled and fell.
 Major General Yamazaki was also slashed, and the JSDF staff officers decided to retreat for the time being, out of concern for the General Mashita's safety.
 Eight JSDF staff officers were injured in the brawl.
 (Note: The most seriously injured of the JSDF staff officer was Lieutenant Colonel Nobumasa Nakamura (中村菫正), who sustained cuts to his right elbow and the back of his left palm, and needed 12 weeks to recover.
 Nakamura thought Mishima's sword was a toy and tried to snatch it away with his left hand, cutting the tendons in his palm and leaving him with a permanent disability that caused him to lose the grip of his left hand.
 However, Nakamura said, "I have absolutely no grudge" against Mishima, and recalled, "I don't think Mishima intended to kill me when he slashed me.
 If he had intended to kill someone, he would have slashed more boldly, and when I was slashed my right arm, I sensed he was pulling punches.")

-At 11:22 a.m., a 110 call was made from the Eastern Army Headquarters to the Tokyo Metropolitan Police Department's Command Center, and at 11:25 a.m., the TMPD Public Security Bureau's First Public Security Division (it was under normal conditions, the left-wing extremism Countermeasures Division) used the National Police Agency Security Bureau Chief's office as a temporary headquarters, contacted relevant agencies, and dispatched 120 Riot Police Unit members to JGSDF Camp Ichigaya.
+At 11:22 am, an emergency 110 call was placed from the Eastern Army Headquarters to the Tokyo Metropolitan Police Department's Command Center.
+By 11:25 am, the TMPD Public Security Bureau's "Public Security Division 1" which was originally under normal conditions, for the left-wing extremism's acts of violence Countermeasures Division had established a temporary headquarters in the Public Security Bureau Director-General's office and contacted the relevant agencies, and dispatched 120 Riot Police Unit members to JGSDF Camp Ichigaya.

-The staff members who had retreated outside, broke the window of the Commandant General's office from the hallway at around 11:30 a.m. in order to discuss with Mishima.
+The staff members who had retreated outside broke the window of the Commandant General's office from the hallway at around 11:30 am to discuss with Mishima.
 Lieutenant Colonel Matsuo Kunugi (功刀松男) was the first to show his face through the window, and was cut on the forehead by a flagpole that had been thrust out from inside.
 Then Lieutenant Colonel Yoshimatsu tried to persuade Mishima through the window, but Mishima said, "If you accept this Demands, we will spare General Mashita's life," and threw the Demands letter, which had the same contents as the one Morita had slid out from under the door into the hallway, through the broken window into the hallway.

 The Demands mainly contained the following statements:

-(1) All JSDF personnel of Camp Ichigaya to be assembled in front of the main building by 11:30 a.m.
+(1) All JSDF personnel of Camp Ichigaya to be assembled in front of the main building by 11:30 am.

 (2) Listen quietly to the speeches as set below.